vetienne74/hpcscan/README.md

 Test case    | Objectives  | Remarks
 ------------ | ----------- | ------------
-Memory | Assess memory bandwidth | Scalability analysis on a single node Grid | Assess bandwidth of grid operations | Analyse effect of the grid size Comm | Assess inter-node communication bandwidth | Analyse effect of subdomain decomposition FD\_D1 | Assess FD 1st derivative computation bandwidth | Analyse effect of FD stencil order FD\_D2 | Assess FD 2nd derivative computation bandwidth | Analyse effect of FD stencil order Propa | Find optimal configuration for the wave propagator | Explore range of parameters Propa | Scalability analysis of wave propagator on multiple nodes | Analyse effect of the FD stencil order
+`Memory` | Assess memory bandwidth | Scalability analysis on a single node <br> `./script/testCase_Memory` `Grid` | Assess bandwidth of grid operations | Analyse effect of the grid size <br> `/script/testCase_Grid` `Comm` | Assess inter-node communication bandwidth | Analyse effect of subdomain decomposition <br> `/script/testCase_Comm` `FD_D1` | Assess FD 1st derivative computation bandwidth | Analyse effect of FD stencil order <br> `testCase_FD_D1/convergence`
+`FD_D2` | Assess FD 2nd derivative computation bandwidth | Analyse effect of FD stencil order <br> `testCase_FD_D2/convergence`
+`Propa` | Find optimal configuration for the wave propagator | Explore range of parameters <br> `script/testCase_Propa/paramAnalysis`
+`Propa` | Find optimal time steps for the wave propagator | Explore range of times steps <br> `script/testCase_Propa/paramAnalysis2`
+`Propa` | Scalability analysis of wave propagator on multiple nodes | Analyse effect of the FD stencil order <br> `script/testCase_Propa/strongWeakScalability`

 :arrow_right: **Performance measurements and scripts to reproduce results** obtained on various architectures are available in [./misc/hpcscanPerfSlides/hpcscanPerfSlides.pdf](./misc/hpcscanPerfSlides/hpcscanPerfSlides.pdf)

 # Customization

-hpcscan is based on a simple yet highly flexible design that relies heavily on the C++ inheritance mechanism.
+hpcscan is based on a simple, yet highly flexible design that relies heavily on the C++ inheritance mechanism.

 The main class is `Grid` (see [./src/grid.cpp](./src/grid.cpp)).
-This class handles all grid data in hpcscan and all operations performed on grids.
+This class handles all grid data and operations in hpcscan.
-It implements the so-called Baseline mode and it is the reference implementation.
+It implements the so-called `Baseline` mode and it is the reference implementation.

 :bulb: All test cases, at some point, call methods of this class.
-Indeed, test cases (testCase_xxx.cpp) do not implement kernels.
+Indeed, test cases (`testCase_xxx.cpp`) do not implement kernels.

-Let us say, you would like to specialize the implementation for a given architecture.

-In order to do this, you would need to create a new class that derives from `Grid`.
+In order to specialize the implementation for a given architecture, you would need to create a new class that derives from `Grid`.
 Just copy the source files `grid_Custom.h` and `grid_Custom.cpp` to another location and re-implement the desired functions that are declared as `virtual` in `Grid`.

-:bulb: You can proceed step by step, implementing one function at a time, with the possibility to check the behavior of your implementation against the Baseline reference solution.
+:bulb: You can proceed step by step, implementing one function at a time, with the possibility to check the behavior of your implementation against the `Baseline` reference solution.

-Check the grids that are already implemented in hpcscan to get some concrete examples.
+Have a look the grids already implemented in hpcscan to get some concrete examples.

-:bulb: To allow hpcscan to use this new class, you need only to indicate the path to your new source files in the environment script (see [Environment script (mandatory)](#environment-script-mandatory)) using the environment variable `$HPCSCAN_CUSTOM_PATH`.
+:bulb: To use this new class, you need only to indicate the path to your new source files in the environment script (see [Environment script (mandatory)](#environment-script-mandatory)) using the environment variable `$HPCSCAN_CUSTOM_PATH`.

-By doing this, you can switch at execution time, to your new grid with the `-testMode Custom`.
+By doing this, you can switch at execution time to your new grid with the command line option `-testMode Custom`.

 # Have fun!